dceejay/RedMap/README.md

     };

- For GPX layers, it is possible to define which icon to use for point markers by adding the following properties to `msg.payload.command.map`:
+ For GPX and KML layers, it is possible to define which icon to use for point markers by adding the following properties to `msg.payload.command.map`:
- - **icon** : <a href="http://fortawesome.github.io/Font-Awesome/icons/" target="mapinfo">font awesome</a> icon name.
+ - **icon** : <a href="https://fontawesome.com/v4.7.0/icons/" target="mapinfo">font awesome</a> icon name.
  - **iconColor** : Standard CSS colour name or #rrggbb hex value.

 Again the `fit` property can be added to make the map zoom to the relevant area.